Placing items on reserve

 - Requested items are usually ready to circulate within five working days.

-- Please submit each request as far in advance of each session's start as possible.
+- Please submit each request as far in advance of each term's start as possible.

-- Materials remain on reserve for the duration of the current semester.
+- Materials remain on reserve for the duration of the current term.

-- Please contact the library if you wish to request that the materials remain on reserve longer than one semester.
+- Please contact the library if you wish to request that the materials remain on reserve longer than one term.

-- The library will not store instructors' personal copies for use in a future course so instructors must collect their personal copies at the end of the current semester.
+- The library will not store instructors' personal copies for use in a future course so instructors must collect their personal copies at the end of the current term.

 Materials for reserve may include: